-Personnel Early Warning System

-III E

-System Evaluation

-The Director of Public Safety will review and evaluate the Personnel Early Warning System annually and make modifications when necessary.
+Personnel Early Warning System Section 01.48 III E System Evaluation The Director of Public Safety will review and modifications when necessary. evaluate the Personnel Early Warn ing System annually and make

-A review of departmental records for the past calendar year indicates that there were no instances in which the Personnel Early Warning System was activated pursuant to department policy.
+A review of departmental records for the past calendar year indicates that there was one instance in which the Personnel Early Warning System was activated pursuant to department policy.
+This instance resulted from an employee having two at-fault accidents within a six month time frame.
+The employee resigned his position with the agency before he completed the required remedial training and probation.
 No modifications of the system are deemed necessary at this time.